-Digital marketers are always talking about the most important factors for SEO.
-The truth is, there are many factors that go into improving your rankings, though there are a few that can help you more than others.
-In order to make your site the best it can be, there are many things you’ll need to attend to.
-Your site needs to fulfill an hierarchy of needs; if the lower needs on the ladder aren’t met, the ones higher up can’t be fixed.
-Let’s take a look at some of the requirements that need to be filled first before you can attend to the ones higher up.
+Digital marketers are always talking about the most important factors for search engine optimization.
+The truth is, there are many factors that go into improving your visibility and rankings in search results; however, there are a few that are critical to your success.
+And, at a fundamental level, there is a bit of a hierarchy.
+If the lower needs on the ladder aren’t met, the ones higher up can’t be achieved.

-The foundation of SEO lies in crawlability.
-This is a URL’s ability to be discovered by search engines.
-If your site isn’t crawlable, it can’t appear in search results, which means all your other SEO efforts will be useless.
-A technical SEO audit will reveal which of your pages can’t be indexed and why.
-Once these errors are corrected, you’re on the board, and you can move on with your SEO strategy.
+Let’s begin with crawlability, a URL’s ability to be discovered by search engines.
+If your site isn’t crawlable, its information won’t be identified by search engines and therefore won’t appear in search results, which means all your other SEO efforts will be useless.
+A technical SEO audit will reveal which of your pages can’t be crawled and why.
+A full understanding of which content on your websites should be crawled, and how to allow the search engine bots to properly do so, is extremely important to becoming visible in the SERPs.
+Once these pages are identified, crawlability errors are corrected, and your pages are crawled, you’ll be able to move onto the next step, indexing your site.

 Following crawlability, but also going hand in hand with it, is indexability.
 Even after URLs have been crawled, there are things that can prevent them from being properly indexed and displayed in the SERPs.
 Some things that can prevent indexation issues include eliminating duplicate content, and providing canonical declarations and URL redirections.
 To make sure your site is indexed correctly, ensure that the pages are correctly set up and that consistent signals are being sent to the search engines as to what pages should be indexed.